Insights and Updates

 • Professional Services: 45–60 days

-The key is to compare your DSO against your industry average, your direct competitors, your own historical performance, and your payment terms.
-If your payment terms are Net 30 but your DSO is 60 days, customers are taking twice as long as agreed to pay.
+The most useful comparison is against your own payment terms.
+If you offer Net 30 but your DSO is 60 days, customers are taking twice as long as agreed to pay.
+For current sector-level benchmarks, see DSO by Industry: 2025 Benchmarks.

 How to Interpret DSO Trends

-Increasing DSO Trend: Suggests declining collection performance.
-This could signal problems with credit policies, customer financial difficulties, ineffective follow-up on overdue invoices, or inadequate collection processes.
+Increasing DSO: Collection performance is declining.
+This can signal credit policy problems, customer financial difficulties, ineffective follow-up on overdue invoices, or insufficient collection processes.

 How to Improve DSO